-Once you have found the bridge that is sending the “offending” BPDU, you need to verify the configuration of the port that is attaching to the cloud: ensure that it is consistent (trunking as opposed to non-trunking and Native VLAN) with other switches that are connecting to the same cloud.
+Once you have found the bridge that has sent the offending BPDU, you need to verify the configuration of the port that is attached to the cloud: ensure that it is consistent (trunking as opposed to non-trunking and Native VLAN) with other switches that are also connected to the same cloud.

-To locate the switch that owns the source MAC address of the BPDU, you can follow the same approach that is used to find the bridge ID, except now the show module command output is inspected (for Catalyst 4000, 5000, and 6000).
+To locate the switch that owns the source MAC address of the BPDU, you can use the same approach (to find the bridge ID), except now the show module command output is inspected (for Catalyst 4000, 5000, and 6000).
 For Catalyst 2900 XL, 3500 XL, 2950, and 3550, you must examine the output of the show interface command to see the MAC addresses that belong to the ports.

 !--- Use for Catalyst 4000,5000,6000